Nigel trained at LAMDA.

 His stage work includes productions at the Globe, the Royal Exchange, and several West End productions and UK regional tours.
 He starred as Jeff in the hit two-hander And Then Come the Night Jars, first at Theatre503, two successful UK tours, and in the upcoming film adaptation.
 The film is slated for a 1 September theatrical release.

-Nigel’s numerous screen credits include Peaky Blinders, Hustle, Wire in the Blood, Innocent , Doctor Who, and most recently Call The Midwife.
+Nigel’s numerous screen credits include Peaky Blinders, Hustle, Wire in the Blood, Innocent , Doctor Who, Call The Midwife, and A Very English Scandal.